-They want me to go to the conference with Sollozzo.
-Set up the meeting for two days from now.
-Sonny, get our informers to find out where the meeting will be held.
-Insist it has to be a public place: a bar or restaurant at the height of the dinner So I'll feel safe.
-They'll hour. check me when I meet them so I won't be able to carry a weapon; but Clemenza, figure out a way to have one planted there for me. (pause) Then I'll kill them both.
+They want me to go to the conference with Sollozzo.Set up the meeting for two days from now.
+Sonny, get our informers to find out where the meeting will be held ..
+Insist it has to be a place, a bar or restaurant at public the height of the dinner hour.
+So I'll feel safe.
+The Cop and Sollozzo'll check me when I meet them, so I won't be able to carry a weapon, Clemenza, figure out a way to have one planted there for me. (pause)

+Then I'll kill them both.

-Everyone in the room is astonished; they all look at MICHAEL.
+Everyons in the room is astonished; they all look at MICHAEL.
 Silence.
-SONNY suddenly breaks out in laughter.
+SOMMY suddenly breaks out in laughter.
 He points a finger at MICHAEL, trying to speak.